microsoft/genaiscript/docs/src/content/docs/reference/scripts/metadata.md

 ### seed

 For some models, you can specify the LLM `seed` in the script, for models that support it.
-The default is not specified.
-For some models, you can specify the LLM `seed` in the script, for models that support it.
 The default is unspecified.

 ```js